Intro to Gatekeeper Agents

 Example exchange:

-| Gatekeeper | Rep |
+Gatekeeper | Rep |

 |---|---|

-| Good morning, how may I direct your call? | Hi, this is John from XYZ.
-I’d like to share a quick idea to help improve your client onboarding. |
+Good morning, how may I direct your call? | Hi, this is John from XYZ.
+I'd like to share a quick idea to help improve your client onboarding. |

-| Okay, I’ll connect you now.
+Okay, I'll connect you now.
 Hold on one second please. |

-3. Use Cases
+Use Cases

-- Team readiness — Standardize gatekeeper handling before a blitz or campaign.
+- Standardize gatekeeper handling before a blitz or campaign.

-- Compliance and tone — Reinforce polite, honest, value-focused openings and avoid pushy or deceptive language.
+- Reinforce polite, honest, value-focused openings and avoid pushy or deceptive language.

-4. Evaluation Criteria
+Evaluation Criteria

-The AI evaluates reps on:
+The AI evaluates reps on the following:

-| Criterion | What it measures |
+Criterion | What it measures |

 |---|---|

-| Clarity | Did the rep clearly explain the reason for the call? |
+Clarity | Did the rep clearly explain the reason for the call? |

-| Persistence | Did the rep handle resistance tactfully without giving up or being aggressive? |
+Persistence | Did the rep handle resistance tactfully without giving up or being aggressive? |

-| Rapport | Did they stay polite and avoid sounding aggressive or scripted? |
+Rapport | Did they stay polite and avoid sounding aggressive or scripted? |

-| Outcome | Did they succeed in getting a meeting or transfer? |
+Outcome | Did they succeed in getting a meeting or transfer? |

 These criteria feed into the Gatekeeper Scorecard.
 The main buyer-bot conversation uses a separate scorecard (the agent scorecard).
 Managers can track completion, success rate, and improvement over time for both.

-5. Examples
+Examples

-| Persona | Difficulty | Best strategy |
+Persona | Difficulty | Best strategy |

 |---|---|---|

-| Samantha Dawson (Medium) | Medium | Full name, transparent purpose, professional and honest. |
+Kellie Fisher (Medium) | Medium | Full name, transparent purpose, professional and honest. |

-| Alex Carter (Busy) | Hard | Under-10-second value statement; no rambling or small talk. |
+Alex Carter (Busy) | Hard | Under-10-second value statement; no rambling or small talk. |

-| Jamie Lee (Sensible) | Easier | Polite, transparent, consultative; answer “Is this a sales call?” honestly. |
+Jamie Lee (Sensible) | Easier | Polite, transparent, consultative; answer "Is this a sales call?" honestly. |

-7. Quick reference
+Quick reference

 - Two scorecards: Gatekeeper scorecard (gatekeeper phase) and Agent scorecard (buyer phase).
 They must be different.

-- Background noise: When a gatekeeper is configured, background environment applies to the gatekeeper; otherwise it applies to the main agent.
+- Background noise: When a gatekeeper is configured, background environment applies to the gatekeeper.
+Otherwise it applies to the main agent.

 - Call type: Gatekeeper is only available when Call Type is Voice Mode (and when the feature is enabled for your workspace).